 At the hotel

-Courtyard garden, private dining and screening room, in‑room spa treatments, free WiFi.
+Courtyard garden, private dining, in‑room massage, free WiFi.
 In rooms, flatscreen TV, Vi‑Spring bed, free bottled water, tea- and coffee-making facilities, Frette linens, marble‑edged (or roll-top) bath, rain shower head and Ren toiletries.

 Our favourite rooms

 Each room is unique, so you’re bound to have your own preference; some are vibrantly hued, some have patterned accent walls or elegant panelling, some have a fireplace and some rest in the eaves.
 All have personal touches, be it a collection of Penguin classics, fresh flowers, artworks and antiques.
 The hotel does have a service lift but it only goes up to the main building's first floor, so some rooms aren't ideal for guests who have trouble climbing stairs.

 A bucket and shade for the beach at Camber Sands, plus an eye for an antiques bargain – Rye is renowned for its one-off outlets.

 The hotel’s hand-painted mugs by Rye Pottery and its own bespoke room scent make evenings in more homely.

 Welcome.
 Cots (£10 a stay) can be added to Superior rooms and above, and Junior Suite 31 has a fitted double bed (£20 a night for 2–12 year olds) in a cubby with a TV.
 Breakfast is an extra £10 a guest and babysitting can be arranged with advance notice.

 Babies and up – children of all ages welcomed.

 Junior Suite 31 is the family room at the hotel, which has a fitted double bed for £20 a night (for 2–12 year olds, breakfast an additional £10 a night).
 Otherwise the Classic rooms and up can fit a baby cot for £10 a stay.